ThatcherC/Terrain2STL/README.md

 A few .HGT files are included, but not the whole set.
 You can get the rest from [the USGS](http://dds.cr.usgs.gov/srtm/version2_1/SRTM3/), or I could send you few.

 ### Install

+#### Dependencies

+- Requires GDAL.
+I installed this this `sudo apt install libgdal-dev`, which installed 3.4.1

 Build the STL generator program with a simple `make`:
 ```sh
 you@comp:~/.../Terrain2STL$ make